dekoder/secframe/content/redforest/phase1/adminaccounts/Tier 0 Admins/howtosecuretier0/_index.md

 title: How to Secure Tier 0
 weight: 100
 pre: ":: "
+description: "Securing the identity of everyone in with control of your domain begins here."
+tags: ["ESAE", "Microsoft","Active Directory","Security"]
 ---
 <!-- split into separate page all that is below -->
 ## How to start securing Tier 0: